-After investing our first day in visiting Nathula pass, Tsongmo lake and the Baba Mandir, we spent our second day exploring the city and its excellent Buddhist culture.
+After investing our first day visiting Nathula pass, Tsongmo lake and the Baba Mandir, we spent our second day exploring the city and its excellent Buddhist culture.
 In the evening of the first day when we went to the MG Marg.
-It is the main market place having an open pavement with souvenir shops and eateries on both side.
+It is the main marketplace having an open pavement with souvenir shops and eateries on both sides.
 During the evening, the place comes to life with fancy lights and aroma of food items.
 Adding to the aura is a young crowd wearing fashionable attires; some sporting vibrant hairstyles.
 There is certainly no dearth in the fashion quotient when you visit North East.

 The next day, we checked out of the hotel at 8 AM and headed for our first destination, the Rumtek Monastery.

 We started with the Rumtek Monastery.
 It is about 24 kilometers from Gangtok and Rumtek Monastery is the largest monastery of Sikkim which served as the seat of Karma Kagyu Buddhism.
 It took us around 30 mins to reach Rumtek monastery from our hotel near the MG Marg.
-Vehicles are not allowed beyond a particular point, so we got down and had to walk uphill around half kilometer to reach the monastery.
+Vehicles are not allowed beyond a particular point, so we got down and had to walk uphill around half a kilometer to reach the monastery.
 While walking on our left side there were beautiful metallic prayer wheels with Buddhist mantras embossed on them.
 Rumtek Monastery is guarded by Indo Tibetan Border Police force after the political instability caused by the conflict regarding succession of the 17th Karmapa.
 Don’t forget to carry a valid photo ID proof when you are visiting Rumtek monastery.